 Remember, though, that paid advertisements appear higher up than organic ones.
 Though it may be considered dirty tactics, if you are not bidding on keywords that include your brand, there’s nothing stopping your competition from scooping those ad slots up for very little money.
 It wouldn’t exactly be great if someone puts your brand into Google and your competition’s ads pop up above your site in the search results.

 Google also keeps detailed analytics reports that allow you to see which of your ads are working, and exactly how many conversions (actual patients) they’re getting you.
+This helps tremendously, especially for larger orthopedic practices or for those running hospital PPC advertising campaigns.

 Google also has plenty of features that allow you to narrow and focus your audience, ensuring that you’re getting the absolute most bang for your buck.